NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/genericImageClassifier.rst

 The dataset can be downloaded `here <https://zenodo.org/record/4416845/files/building_materials.zip>`_.

-When unzipped, the file gives the 'building_materials' which is a directory where you have your images for training:
+When unzipped, the file gives the 'building_materials' which is a directory that contains the images for training:

 .. code-block:: none